MicrosoftEdge/MSEdgeExplainers/SetDefaultSinkId/explainer.md

 ## Introduction

-Setting Audio Output Device In Frames
+Sites that embed third-party content they don't fully control would like the ability to influence which device audio gets routed for their entire page in response to a user stating they have a preferred device.
+To enable that, this proposal allows controlling the default audio output device for the entire page, including subframes.

 In embedded web experiences, the top-level frame grants iframes access to system media devices like microphones, cameras and speakers.
 This is typically done through the permission policy (https://developer.mozilla.org/en-US/docs/Web/HTTP/Permissions_Policy) in the iframe tag.
 However, this access comes with two key challenges:

-- Independent Choice: Each iframe independently chooses its own media device.
+- Independent choice: Each iframe independently chooses its own media device.
 The top-level frame cannot directly influence or view this selection due to browser security restrictions (cross-origin boundary).
-- Unsynchronized Changes: When the top-level frame changes its media device, the iframes remain unaware unless they communicate using methods like postMessage.
+- Unsynchronized changes: When the top-level frame changes its media device, the iframes remain unaware unless they communicate using methods like postMessage.
 This lack of automatic synchronization can lead to inconsistencies and a disjointed user experience.

 We’d like to propose a new API to set the default audio output device for the current top frame and all of its sub frames.